-Our marketing efforts will focus on the 34 comprehensive cancer centers in the United States recognized by the National Cancer Institute, beginning with the hospitals participating in the Phase III clinical trials.
-We will focus these efforts on two distinct groups of medical specialists in these comprehensive cancer centers: (1) oncologists (who have primary responsibility for the patient) and (2) interventional radiologists (members of the hospital staff who work with catheter-based systems).
+We intend to focus our marketing efforts on the 34 comprehensive cancer centers in the United States recognized by the National Cancer Institute, beginning with the hospitals participating in the Phase III clinical trials.
+We will focus these efforts on two distinct groups of medical specialists in these comprehensive cancer centers:

+- o oncologists who have primary responsibility for the patient; and - o interventional radiologists who are members of the hospital staff and work with catheter-based systems.

 Upon diagnosis of cancer, a patient is usually referred to a medical oncologist.
 This physician generally provides palliative treatments and refers the patient to a surgical oncologist if surgery appears to be an option.
 Both medical and surgical oncologists will be included in our target market.
 Generally, oncologists do not position catheters, instead enlisting the assistance of an interventional radiologist.

 We plan to hire a marketing director at such time as we receive an indication from the FDA that approval of the Delcath system is forthcoming and then hire a sales manager and three sales representatives to market the system in the United States.
+Since we plan to sell the Delcath system to a large number of hospitals and physician practices, we do not expect to be dependent upon one or a few customers only.